Kaitlyn Schmitt is also a contributing author.

-Top performers adopt end-to-end processes to address root causes and improve coordination across the full finance workflow.
+Top performers adopt end-to-end processes to address root causes and improve coordination across the entire finance workflow.

-A significantly larger percentage of the top-performer group has adopted end-to-end (E2E) processes compared to other participants.
-Nearly 80% of top performers have implemented record-to-report (R2R) processes, whereas only 61% of the comparison group has done so.
+A significantly larger percentage of the top-performing group has adopted end-to-end (E2E) processes than other participants.
+Nearly 80% of top performers have implemented record-to-report (R2R) processes, whereas only 61% of the comparison group have.
 Further, top performers were more than twice as likely to have adopted order-to-cash (O2C) processes.

 ScottMadden sees this broader E2E adoption often tied to efforts to improve cash flow and reduce downstream work, particularly in accounts receivable and collections.
 Much of this rework can be traced to data entry errors originating upstream in sales order processing.
-By managing the full process continuum, organizations can address root causes instead of repeatedly fixing symptoms.
+By managing the entire process continuum, organizations can resolve underlying issues rather than repeatedly treating symptoms.

 Adopting E2E processes enables organizations to holistically optimize workflows, improving coordination, collaboration, and accountability between upstream and downstream activities.
 This integrated view of process performance is a critical enabler of efficiency and service quality in high-performing finance organizations.

-While service level agreements (SLAs) are the most common model for global process governance among all organizations, top performers show the highest use of global process owners.
+While service level agreements (SLAs) are the most common model for global process governance across organizations, top performers use global process owners most often.
 A global process owner is a single individual accountable for the performance and improvement of a given process across the entire organization.

 Specifically, 71% of top performers leverage global process owners, compared to 61% of the comparison group.
 This represents a clear upward trend, as adoption among top performers has increased from 39% in 2020 to 63% in 2022 and now reaches more than 7 in 10 leading organizations.